 Olds writes about women, their bodies, children, mother-daughter relationships, and sex.
 But is poetry written by men about men and their bodies, their father-son relationships, and their sexual lives called “men’s poetry” or “domestic”?
 No. It’s poetry, damn it.

 Okay, stepping off soap box.
 So do I recommend Sharon Olds?
 Absolutely.
 In fact, I think her work would be perfect for anyone who does not consider him or herself a reader of poetry.
 Her work straddles that line between being poised, dense verse and yet, it’s accessible if you take your time unlocking it.
-And once you do, you’re rewarded with some high yields (it’s shocking, people).
+And once you do, you’re rewarded with a high yield.

 So, please, read her and report back.
 Or if you have already, what do you think?
 Know of any similar poets?
 Please recommend them.